Scottsdale Window Replacement: Climate, Market & Cost Drivers

 In Scottsdale's intense sun, window performance is primarily about rejecting solar heat gain, not insulation.
 Specify Low-E glass with SHGC ≤ 0.20 — the lower the SHGC, the less solar heat enters.
 Heat-strengthened glass handles the thermal stress of cycling between 115°F+ surface temperatures and air-conditioned interiors without the risk of spontaneous breakage.

-Scottsdale labor rates track near the national average for this type of project.
+Overall project costs in Scottsdale track near NumeralQ's national planning baseline for this type of project.

 Window Replacement Cost by Type in Scottsdale